jan3dev/aqua-test-scripts/full_regression_tests/swap__full_regression_test.md

 - Amount lower than available
 - Amount lower than the lower limit for peg in
 - Swap all
-- Some amount lower than swap all†
+- Some amount lower than swap all
+- Verify peg-out amount in second field is rougly: (peg-in amount - btc fast fees - sideswap fee)
 - Edge case: Minimal amount with fees higher than amount (if high fees exist at the time).
 Should throw error - otherwise would have negative peg-out amount.

 Peg Out